 What are the key takeaways from this workshop?

-- A better understanding of the importance of social media for your digital identity and presence in academia
+A better understanding of the importance of digital platforms, social media channels to establish a professional digital identity and manage your online information.

-- Resources for how to effectively use social media tools like Twitter, LinkedIn, blogs, podcasts, and various academic social/scholarly networks to build your professional social network
+Resources for how to effectively use social media tools, such as Twitter, LinkedIn, podcasts, blogs, and various academic platforms to establish your digital presence to showcase your work experience and expertise

 Create, edit, or update professional online accounts and configure the settings, while considering the terms of service, data policies, and privacy settings appropriate for you